-Is adding barn doors to your home the key to selling it for a higher price?
+What’s the secret to selling your home for a higher price?

-But when you’re making renovations to a home, how do you know what’s a solid investment?
-A worthy update can either serve to reduce your cost of living while you remain in the home or add significant value to the home's sale price when you decide to put it on the market.
+When you’re making renovations to a home, how do you know what’s a solid investment?
+A worthy update can either serve to reduce your cost of living while you remain in the home or add significant value to the home sale price when you decide to put it on the market.

 Throughout any renovation process, it’s key to consider mass appeal for the sake of resale value, says Scott McGillivray, a real estate investor and host of the HGTV show “Income Property.”
 You can’t guarantee you’ll find a buyer with a specific style preference or interest, so leaning on the side of neutrality helps house hunters see the potential to personalize after they’ve purchased the home.